 No such agreement shall be valid unless the same is in writing and signed by the parties thereto and filed in the Department of Mines.

-[Section 21 amended by No. 8 of 1940 s.
+[Section 21 amended: No. 8 of 1940 s.
 8.]

 22. Measure of compensation

 Such compensation to be made to the owner and occupier shall be compensation for being deprived of the possession of the surface or any part of the surface of the private land, and for damage to the surface of the whole or any part thereof, and to any improvements thereon, which may arise from the carrying on of operations thereon or thereunder, and for the severance of such land from other land of the owner or occupier, and for rights-of-way and for all consequential damages.